apache/couchdb-nano/migration_6_to_7.md

 ## TypeScript

 If you use TypeScript to build your app, then Nano's TypeScript definitions have been updated to reflect the new return values.
-Having the Nano `get` function, for example, return a Promise which resolves with a `nano.DocumentGetResponse` means that your code editor can give you a helping hand with code completion, type-checking and a sanity checks which will help you write more accurate code at the first attempt.
+Having the Nano `get` function, for example, return a Promise which resolves with a `nano.DocumentGetResponse` means that your code editor can give you a helping hand with code completion, type-checking and a sanity checks leading to more accurate code at the first attempt.